Advanced automation

 People in control

 These systems needs to be carefully controlled by people.
 We will always need to understand how they work, at every level, and they will need to be monitored.
 Some people wonder whether we will get to a stage where the machines are so sophisticated, and we have relied on them for so long, that no-one will actually know how they work, and therefore we will not be fully in control of them.
 The reality is that there will always be people interested in this sort of thing - engineers, scientists and geeks in general.
 They want to know how to make things and understand how they work.
-There always have been technically-minded people, and luckily there always will be.
+There always have been technically-minded people, and have no doubt there always will be.

 20px-Printer.jpg[print version] 20px-Update.png[update] 20px-Logo.png [site map]